Surface Heat Budget of the Arctic Ocean: Ice Station SHEBA

 The ship remained stationary with respect to the ice for one year, leaving on 11 October 1998.
 It became known as "Ice Station SHEBA."
+The drifting observatory approach used during SHEBA was later adopted and expanded in subsequent Arctic expeditions, most notably the MOSAiC Expedition (2019–2020), which employed a similar year-long drift to investigate the Arctic climate system.

 Results

 SHEBA researchers measuring lateral ablation of an ice floe.

-The scientists found clouds to be common at the ship's location throughout the year.
-In the midwinter, there was reportedly overcast 40% of the time and in the summer the sky was continually overcast.
+Observations from SHEBA and related experiments highlighted the central role of clouds in controlling the Arctic surface energy budget, particularly through their influence on longwave and shortwave radiation.
+Clouds were found to be common at the ship's location throughout the year.
+In the midwinter, there was reportedly overcast 40% of the time, and in the summer, the sky was continually overcast.
 The air temperature was 0.6 °C lower than the regional climatological average temperature.
 With no sun in the winter, the net flow of heat (flux) was from the surface of the ocean to the sky, marked by large differences in flux with changes in cloud cover.
-In April the flux changed toward solar warming of the surface of the sea, which reached a maximum in July when sunlight was strongest and the ice developed melt ponds that were much darker than snow and could absorb sunlight more efficiently.
+In April, the flux changed toward solar warming of the surface of the sea, which reached a maximum in July when sunlight was strongest, and the ice developed melt ponds that were much darker than snow and could absorb sunlight more efficiently.
+Arctic cloud systems were frequently observed to persist in a mixed-phase state, containing both supercooled liquid water and ice crystals, which strongly influence the surface radiation balance and remain difficult to represent in climate models.

-The scientists also measured the net change in mass of the ice and snowpack at 100 sites.
+Measurements were also made of the net change in mass of the ice and snowpack at 100 sites.
 They noted a wide variability of change over the region surrounding the ship.
 They determined that, with the waning sunlight of fall, the temperature in the ice dropped such that, by November, it was generating new growth at the bottom of the ice pack.
 From these observations, they identified five phases of change in heat budget: